 The Kenan Institute Supporting Organization is a North Carolina nonprofit corporation organized to receive and administer funds exclusively for, and to exclusively support the programs, activities, and administration of, the Thomas S. Kenan Institute for the Arts at the University.
 The Kenan Institute Supporting Organization is governed by at least five (5) and no more than ten (10) appointed directors.
 Its purpose includes, but is not limited to receiving, investing, and administering funds for the University to use for its charitable, scientific, and educational purposes.
 Because the directors are mainly officers of the University and the Kenan Institute Supporting Organization's sole purpose is to provide support to the University and affiliated and associated entities, its financial statements have been blended with those of the University.
-The Kenan Institute Supporting Organization's balances were previously reported by the University pending approval by the Internal Revenue Service as a 501(c)(3) tax-exempt organization.
-As a result, total net position of the University was not restated.
-See Note 16 for additional information.

 Separate financial statements for the Housing Corporation, the Program Support Corporation, and the Kenan Institute Supporting Organization may be obtained from the University Controller's Office, P.O.
-Box 12189, Winston-Salem, NC 27127, or by calling (336) 631-1247.
+Box 12189, Winston-Salem, NC 27117 or by calling (336) 631-1247.

-Condensed combining information regarding blended component units is provided in Note 16.
+Condensed combining information regarding blended component units is provided in Note 17.

-Discretely Presented Component Unit - The University of North Carolina School of the Arts Foundation, Inc. (Foundation) is a legally separate nonprofit corporation and is reported as a discretely presented component unit based on the nature and significance of its relationship to the University.
+Discretely Presented Component Unit - The University of North Carolina School of the Arts Foundation, Inc. (Foundation) is a legally separate nonprofit corporation and is reported as discretely presented component unit based on the nature and significance of its relationship to the University.